 You know what?

-As a woman, you may find it hard to choose a suitable running watch for yourself.
+As a woman, you may find it hard to choose a suitable watch for running and during your workout.

-Especially when there are so many options flooding on the market.
+Especially when there are so many options flooding the market.

 And the vast majority of them are for men.

 It also applies when you want to shop for fitness trackers such as Garmin.

 Because in this guide, I will provide you with the 10 best Garmin watches for female runners as well as answer several frequently asked questions about the brand Garmin.

 |AT A GLANCE: MY TOP 5 PICKS FOR THE BEST GARMIN WATCHES FOR FEMALE RUNNERS|

 - Top 10 Best Garmin Watches for Female Runners – Quick Comparison